wendyverdonk93/docs/content/integrations/hosted/shoptrader/faq/does-globecharge-support-multisafepay.md

 Yes, they do.
 This connection is developed and supported by [GlobeCharge](https://www.globecharge.com).
 <br>

-> Please note that it is advised that you use our own Shopfactory plugin.
+> Please note that it is advised that you use our own Shoptrader plugin.